 As a museum educator, it can sometimes prove difficult to balance the limitless information held within the museum and its collections, and the constructivist museum approach that affirms the visitor’s contribution as valid.

-At Thinking Museum, all our museum educators and guides receive training in using Visible Thinking in the museum environment.
-This is not about applying random techniques to get people engaged and interested, it is about connecting people with museum objects and making the content of the museum relevant to the visitor.
-Therefore, instead of blindly leading visitors through activities, gently inform visitors why they are participating in this activity and what they will gain from it.
+It is about connecting people with museum objects and making the content of the museum relevant to the visitor.
+Gently inform visitors why they are participating in this activity and what they will gain from it.
 As Nina Simon says, ‘by providing twenty seconds of context, the task becomes relevant’ (Simon 2016, p.
 166).
 Additionally, each routine should be chosen for a specific reason, to stimulate thought and generate conversation about certain museum objects.

 Connect with Visitor’s Prior Knowledge and Preferences